Riba: Alternatives to interest

-Paying more for credit when buying a product does not violate sharia law — the reasoning goes — because it is "an exchange of commodities for money", while a bank loan is "an exchange of money for money" and forbidden unless interest is zero.
+Paying more for credit when buying a product does not violate sharia law—the reasoning goes—because it is "an exchange of commodities for money",Khan, What Is Wrong with Islamic Economics?, 2013: p.197 while a bank loan is "an exchange of money for money" and forbidden unless interest is zero.
 The buyer in a credit sale is paying not "principal" and "interest", but "cost" and "profit".

 Other orthodox scholars (A.I.
 Qureshi, M.A.
 El-Gamal), instead of giving a rationale, declare that the difference is knowable only to God, something humans must obey without understanding.

 The permissibility of the first [trade] and the prohibition of the second [usury/interest] are both quite clear and unequivocal ...
 Why one is permitted while the other is forbidden can only be fully known by Allah and whomsoever he gave such knowledge.
 As a practical matter, we should know what is permitted and use it to our advantage, and what is forbidden and avoid it.

 Credit sales do not follow the Islamic ideal called for by pioneers of Islamic banking of doing away with the "injustice" and exploitation of un-shared profits and losses in finance.
 Orthodox scholars have expressed a lack of enthusiasm for murabaha credit sales-based Islamic Banking.
 (The Pakistan state Council of Islamic Ideology calls it "no more than a second best solution from the viewpoint of an ideal Islamic system;" Usmani calls it a "borderline transaction with very fine lines of distinction as compared to an interest bearing loan".)